These.

 Mmmmmmm a giant ball of peanut butter cookie dough.

-And thanks for all the love today on My Facebook Page.
+Thanks for all the comments today on the Chocolate Covered Katie Facebook Page.

 Peanut butter is my latest addiction.
 I WILL be trying these!
 I love how I can eat vegan cookie dough without being scared of food poisoning and salmonella!